nerds-odd-e/doughnut/docs/graph RAG/graph_RAG_design.md

 - Present the `FocusNote` with its details.
 - Provide a normalized note list ranked by relevance (high to low).
 - Explain that relationships between notes can be inferred via `uri_and_title` fields.

+## Key Design Pattern Suggestions for Graph RAG Algorithm

+- **Strategy Pattern**: Encapsulate retrieval logic for each relationship type to enhance modularity and enable dynamic switching between strategies.
+- **Factory Method**: Simplify and centralize the creation of retrieval strategies, allowing easy addition of new relationship types.
+- **Chain of Responsibility/Iterator**: Manage the iteration across priorities and relationship types dynamically and flexibly.
+- **Observer Pattern**: Handle dynamic updates to the `FocusNote` and notify other components when relationships change.